-- Basic color is dark brown or black
+- Body color dark brown or black

-- Females may have indistinct vertical barings
+- Females may have faint vertical bars

 State Record: 5 lb, 1 oz, caught near Panama City.